Sleep paralysis is fine! Therefore, you will stop fearing it! You will enhance your dreams instead!

 - Journal more dreams, night after night.
 Focus more on lucid dreaming.
 Do plenty of visualizations through the day of having great lucid dreams.
 Progressively, you will improve.

 - Do reality checks in your lucid dream too.
-Not only to make sure you are dreaming but to remind it to your subconsciousness, that you are dreaming.
+Not only to make sure you are dreaming but to remind your subconsciousness that you are dreaming.
 Doing reality checks in a low-quality dream will “ground you more” in the very dream when you do this.
 You will be “more asleep,” and it will be harder for you to lose your lucid.

 - Learn dream stabilization.
 (I will share an easy technique next week.)
 You will be able to prolong your dreams when you feel they are going to fade.
 You can make a big difference here.

-- The use of mantras throughout the day related to having long and vivid lucid dreams can help a lot.
+- The use of mantras throughout the day related to having long and vivid lucid dreams can help.

 You might have successfully prolonged your dream.

 Even short dreams can be “saved” and chained into a new lucid dream.
 It will possibly arrive with greater chances for it to be of high quality.
 Besides, you will feel like you did stop sleep paralysis.
 You will barely feel the jump.
 You might forget the first part, though.
 However, you can link two lucid dreams (or more) and prevent premature awakening.
-Maybe you heard of the technique DEILD which is based on programming yourself to (when you wake up), not to move, to stay still and focus on dreams.
+Maybe you heard of the technique DEILD, which is based on programming yourself to (when you wake up), not moving, staying still, and focusing on dreams.

 Eventually, it will trigger an awakening on sleep paralysis, that with the right focus, it can bring you back to a dream right away, within seconds.
 You will “stop” that sleep paralysis.
-I came up over ten years ago with an enhancement, called L-DEILD (Lucid-Dream Exit Induced Lucid Dream.)
-A more powerful version than the original, and the antidote for those of you who only have tiny lucids.
-Using this technique is excellent for chaining dreams (do not be greedy or you will forget dream content), and also, to turn a low-quality lucid dream into a good one.
+I came up over ten years ago with an enhancement called L-DEILD (Lucid-Dream Exit Induced Lucid Dream.)
+It is a more powerful version than the original and the antidote for those of you who only have tiny lucids.
+Using this technique is excellent for chaining dreams (do not be greedy, or you will forget dream content) and also, to turn a low-quality lucid dream into a good one.
 It is also great when someone has short, lucid dreams.

-A few steps where you induce a lucid dreaming while “you stop” (don’t feel) sleep paralysis.
+A few steps where you induce lucid dreaming while “you stop” (don’t feel) sleep paralysis.